sail-sg/envpool/docs/pages/build.rst

 Build Wheel
 -----------

-To build a release version, type
+To build a release version, type:

 .. code-block:: bash